lasyavadapalli/AISCMM/src/NodeMCU/README.md

 ![The home page image is not found](https://github.com/cw-rashmi/AISCMM/blob/master/src/NodeMCU/pics/9.jpg)

+* Incle the DallasTemperature and OneWire packages by doing the following steps:
+1.download the DallasTemperature-3-8-0.zip and OneWire-2.3.3.zip from the src.
+2.in the arduino IDE, from the menu bar click on sketch and navigate to Sketch>Include Library>Add .ZIP Library and browse to the location and choose OneWire-2.3.3.zip.
+Repeat the steps to include DallasTemperature-3.8.0.zip

 * Upload the program to NodeMCU and check the output on the Serial Monitor

 ### Connecting Temperature Sensor to the Node MCU